saltyorg/docs/docs/reference/domain.md

 2. It's free.

-_Note: Saltbox does not enable CDN / Proxy by default, but you may do so yourself after installing Saltbox (see section [[below|Prerequisites: Cloudflare#post-setup]])._
+_Note: Saltbox does not enable CDN / Proxy by default, but you may do so yourself after installing Saltbox (see section [below](#post-setup)._

 ### Sign Up

 1. Sign up for a free [Cloudflare](https://www.cloudflare.com/) account.

 2. On your Domain Registrar's website (e.g. GoDaddy, Namecheap, etc), set the Name Servers to what Cloudflare instructs you to.
+Here are two examples; Saltbox does not require either of these registrars, and every registrar will, or should, allow you to change these same settings in some way.

 === "Namecheap.com"